-It’s Not All just “AI”
+It’s not all just “AI”

 Apps like ChatGPT and Midjourney have brought “artificial intelligence” into the limelight…Or is it “machine learning”?
 And when we encounter other terms like “neural networks”, “deep learning”, “stable diffusion”, and “large language models”, it can all get a little perplexing.